← eitp.io

 Consumers should log experimental context alongside outcomes to enable Thompson Sampling or other exploration/exploitation strategies.

-6. The 22-Emotion Taxonomy
+6. The Two-Axis Taxonomy

 ValueDescription